J-DubApps/Blog/content/posts/2024/Thoughts-on-AI-Dec.md

 draft = false
-title = 'Thoughts On AI In A DevOps World' type = 'post' tags = ["tech", "thought", "opinion", "career", "AI", "enterprise-it", "best-of", "devops", "top-10"]
+title = 'Thoughts On AI In A DevOps World' type = 'post' tags = ["tech", "thought", "opinion", "career", "AI", "enterprise-it", "best-of", "devops", "top-10", "terraform", "json"]
 +++

 People who code and automate things (whether it's for a big tech shop, or a smaller company's line-of-business pipeline) like to think we're *all that*.
 We're really not. <br />

 ***We’re digital carpenters*** who are paid well only because demand outstrips supply...and people think what we do is super-complicated wizardry.
 It’s not - it’s advanced sudoku at best.  <br />

 Sure, you *still* need to be smart & build experience to be *good* at sudoku - and coding too.
 And while coding is not easily *learned* quickly, it isn't the *Rain Man + Gandalf* undertaking that many people believe.
 But the *practice* of ***making***...of creating something useful-seemingly out of thin air-will *always* be nothing short of magic to a lot of people.
 Sometimes it's magic to those working in software engineering, too.
-That *said*, the tech layoffs of the past 20 months have taught me that coding for automation, site-resilience, and overall operations is slowy going to become... *less* rare in terms of *supply*.  ***This will be due to*** ***AI*** and its rise, and people who got really, *really* good at creating output pipelines using AI. <br />
+That *said*, the tech layoffs of the past 20 months have taught me that coding for automation, site-resilience, and overall operations is slowy going to become... *less* rare in terms of *supply*.  **This will be due to** ***AI*** and its rise, and people who get really, *really* good at creating output pipelines using AI: they will be earliest discruptors in DevOps. <br />

 I have always said: **it's not AI that will take your job, it's ***people*** who learned to wield who will take your job.**  And I see a *lot* of junior engineers and non-coders wielding it, for DevOps stuff these days.  <br />